PenguinF/sandra-three/README.md

 * Appropriate effects for special types of moves.
 * All text is localized.
 There's a list of available languages under the globe icon.
 Move notation is localized too.
 If necessary, there's always the option to switch to PGN.
 * The session is auto-saved.
 When restarting the application, it continues exactly where it left off.
 Even after a system crash or power failure. *[Work in progress.]*
-* User preferences are live: modified preferences are applied immediately, without requiring an application restart. *[Work in progress.]*
+* User preferences are live: modified preferences are applied immediately, without requiring an application restart.
 * Different modes of making moves.
 * Everything is accessible by keyboard. *[Work in progress.]*
 * Pieces can be picked up, and are drawn correctly no matter where the mouse is on the screen.